 - Surgeons and staff with broader clinical experience and skill set

-- Knowledge of rare, but now more frequently imported diseases (more travel abroad)
+- Knowledge of rare conditions now presenting more frequently here as more travel abroad

 Surgeons (and other medical and paramedical staff) there

 - Able to provide for their patients appropriately

 Surgeons (and other medical and paramedical staff) here, who have been out

 Respect for and knowledge of other cultures (you are a guest)

 Highly developed clinical skills (have to rely more on clinical acumen there than costly investigations, which are not available)